aredlavenkat/fluxion-docs/docs/rules/examples.md

 This page collects end-to-end scenarios that demonstrate how to describe, validate, and execute rules.
 Each example builds on the core concepts covered in the other guides.

-## Example 1 — Basic match with DSL and Java
+## Example 1 — Basic pass with DSL and Java

 ### DSL definition